Copenhagen interpretation: Alternatives

+A large number of alternative interpretations have appeared, sharing some aspects of the Copenhagen interpretation while providing alternatives to other aspects.

 The ensemble interpretation is similar; it offers an interpretation of the wave function, but not for single particles.
 The consistent histories interpretation advertises itself as "Copenhagen done right".
-More recently, interpretations inspired by quantum information theory like QBism and relational quantum mechanics have attracted support.
+More recently, interpretations inspired by quantum information theory like QBism and relational quantum mechanics have appeared.
+Experts on quantum foundational issues continue to favor the Copenhagen interpretation over other alternatives.
+Physicists who have suggested that the Copenhagen tradition needs to be built upon or extended include Rudolf Haag and Anton Zeilinger.

 Under realism and determinism, if the wave function is regarded as ontologically real, and collapse is entirely rejected, a many-worlds interpretation results.
 If wave function collapse is regarded as ontologically real as well, an objective collapse theory is obtained.
 Bohmian mechanics shows that it is possible to reformulate quantum mechanics to make it deterministic, at the price of making it explicitly nonlocal.
 It attributes not only a wave function to a physical system, but in addition a real position, that evolves deterministically under a nonlocal guiding equation.
 The evolution of a physical system is given at all times by the Schrödinger equation together with the guiding equation; there is never a collapse of the wave function.
 The transactional interpretation is also explicitly nonlocal.

 Some physicists espoused views in the "Copenhagen spirit" and then went on to advocate other interpretations.
 For example, David Bohm and Alfred Landé both wrote textbooks that put forth ideas in the Bohr–Heisenberg tradition, and later promoted nonlocal hidden variables and an ensemble interpretation respectively.
 John Archibald Wheeler began his career as an "apostle of Niels Bohr"; he then supervised the PhD thesis of Hugh Everett that proposed the many-worlds interpretation.
 After supporting Everett's work for several years, he began to distance himself from the many-worlds interpretation in the 1970s.
 Late in life, he wrote that while the Copenhagen interpretation might fairly be called "the fog from the north", it "remains the best interpretation of the quantum that we have".

 Other physicists, while influenced by the Copenhagen tradition, have expressed frustration at how it took the mathematical formalism of quantum theory as given, rather than trying to understand how it might arise from something more fundamental.
+(E. T. Jaynes described the mathematical formalism of quantum physics as "a peculiar mixture describing in part realities of Nature, in part incomplete human information about Nature—all scrambled up together by Heisenberg and Bohr into an omelette that nobody has seen how to unscramble".)
 This dissatisfaction has motivated new interpretative variants as well as technical work in quantum foundations.
-Physicists who have suggested that the Copenhagen tradition needs to be built upon or extended include Rudolf Haag and Anton Zeilinger.